J9 Joint Resiliency Directorate

 • Public Affairs: Work with military and civilian media organizations to promote public understanding of the ESGR mission.

-• Military Outreach: Inform and educate members of the Guard and Reserve regarding their employment rights and responsibilities under Uniforned Services Employment Rights Act (USERRA).
+• Military Outreach: Inform and educate members of the Guard and Reserve regarding their employment rights and responsibilities under Uniformed Services Employment Rights Act (USERRA).

 Accelerated Credentialing to Employment (ACE)